 Each of the Constituent Councils appoints a nominated representative to be a Member of the Combined Authority and another Member to act in his or her absence.
 The Business Board (LEP) also nominates one of its Members, normally the Chair and a substitute member, to be its representative.
+The Business Board representative has full voting rights on the board.

 The Combined Authority Members comprise the Board.
 The Board's role and powers are set out in the constitution.
 Essentially, it provides strategic leadership for the Combined Authority area, approving strategies, policies and overseeing fiscal matters to ensure that the required outcomes are delivered.